Current NDT test methods include:

 This process uses sensors to measure the vibration signatures from rotating machinery in order to assess the condition of the equipment.
 The types of sensors used include displacement sensors, velocity sensors, and accelerometers.

-This most common NDT technique involves the operator looking at the test piece.
+Visual testing also known as visual inspection is one of the most common techniques which involves the operator looking at the test piece.
 This can be aided by the use of optical instruments such as magnifying glasses or computer-assisted systems (known as 'Remote Viewing').

 This method allows for the detection of corrosion, misalignment, damage, cracks, and more.
 Visual testing is inherent in most other types of NDT as they will generally require an operator to look for defects.